Octyl methoxycinnamate

 Octyl methoxycinnamate or ethylhexyl methoxycinnamate (INCI) or octinoxate (USAN), trade names Eusolex 2292 and Uvinul MC80, is an organic compound that is an ingredient in some sunscreens and lip balms.
 It is an ester formed from methoxycinnamic acid and 2-ethylhexanol.
 It is a liquid that is insoluble in water.

 It is primarily used in sunscreens and other cosmetics to absorb UV-B rays from the sun, protecting the skin from damage.
 It is also used to reduce the appearance of scars.

 Uses

 Octyl methoxycinnamate is the most common active ingredient in sunscreens for protection against UV-B rays.
-It may be combined with oxybenzone and titanium oxide.
+It may be combined with oxybenzone and titanium dioxide.

 Studies have evaluated the efficacy of octyl methoxycinnamate in preventing postoperative peritoneal adhesions and determined that octyl methoxycinnamate covering peritoneal surfaces decreases adhesion formation.
 This effect is more notable when octyl methoxycinnamate is applied before the induction of trauma.

 Chromophore groups, such as C=C, C=O, and O-N=O, have loosely held electrons that are excited by radiation.
 Hence, octyl methoxycinnamate is able to absorb radiation when the electron energy level is increased to an excited state.